forestgrape/coronavirus/monitor_and_control.md

 * ###### Experiences
   Experiences with measures in place.
 Are there experiences and if so what are they?
 * ###### Narrowing
   Narrowing of Life.
 How individuals experience the measures?
 Are there costs associated e.g. school children missing education.
-Financial costs (state founded support assumed)
+Financial costs (state support assumed).
 * ###### Comment
   The points above are summarized to a subjective rating/comment and a recommendation.
-The rating is subjective since it relies on the subjective weighting.
+The overall rating is subjective since it relies on  subjective weighting and subjective rating of the single points.

 ### Slow Down of Nightlife